Sharing the Road With Farm Equipment

 The most common accident occurs when a slow-moving farm vehicle is turning left.
 Although a tractor may appear to be stopping beside the road or turning right, it might actually be turning left.
 The farmer is swinging wide to line up with a gate or driveway; the driver behind the farmer may think the farmer is pulling over to let the driver pass.
 Look for gates, driveways or access roads on the left side of the road that may indicate a left turn.

 How and when is it safe to pass farm equipment?
-It is illegal and very dangerous to pass farm equipment in a no passing zone.
-Pass only when the road ahead is clear and there is either a dashed yellow line on your side of the road or a dashed white line.
-And when passing, be extra cautious.
+Motorists may pass a slow moving vehicle when you can see that the roadway is clear of oncoming traffic far enough ahead to safely complete the pass.
+You can pass a slow moving vehicle in a no passing zone, but you must yield the right of way to oncoming vehicles.
+When passing, be extra cautious.
 Tractors and other farm equipment may be wider than they look from behind and may require ample space in both lanes.

 The keys to safety when sharing the road with farm equipment are caution and patience.
 If farm equipment is causing a delay in traffic, the operator should move off the road at the nearest practical location and allow the traffic to pass.